Pittsburgh

 MLK Jr. East Busway (Purple Line)

 The MLK Jr. East Busway, colored purple on maps, is a bus rapid transit open busway on an East-West alignment, running from Penn Station in the west to Swissvale in the east, serving 10 stations.
-There are two services P1 and P2 that run on the Busway as a rapid transit service, and there is a third service P3 that serves Oakland.
+There is a single service P1 that runs on the Busway as a rapid transit service, and there is another service P3 that serves Oakland.
 Numerous other services use the Busway as well.
 Note that the strip map above only shows the busway itself and does not show services.

 The MLK Jr. East Busway was opened in February 1983 along a railway corridor and was extended to Swissvale in 2003.
-The MLK Jr. East Busway is owned and operated by the Port Authority of Allegheny County.
+The MLK Jr. East Busway is owned and operated by Pittsburgh Regional Transit (f.k.a. the Port Authority of Allegheny County).

 Headways